 The first snow is always beautiful.
 It falls from the sky so freely and blankets everything in such a way to make everything look perfect and clean.
 It’s fresh and smells new.
-Our pups will miss it because they love to play in it, one of them just simply enjoying sitting on the porch to let it fall on him as though he was being covered with a huge white afghan.
+Our pups will miss it because they love to play in it.
+One of them just simply enjoys sitting on the porch to let it fall on him, as though he was being covered with a huge white afghan.
 That’s it, though – just the first snow.
 After that, it reminds me of accidents, cold, ice and dirt.
 Unfortunately, we did not get to see one last fall before we left, as I had hoped…but I’ll survive.

 #8 – My grocery store (My Big Y):

 This one sounds crazy, I know, but I have grown to love our grocery store.
 Over the course of years, we have come to know management on a first name basis and they grew to know our family, as well.
 When we first moved to the area, our oldest was a tremendous help to me with finding items, placing things on the belt in an orderly fashion and being kind and courteous to help someone who may be looking for something themselves.
 Those working in the store often told him that he should get a job there when he was old enough (he is very structured, neat and knew where everything in the store was).
 So, once he reached 16, he got his first job working at Big Y.